 London House Extensions

 Extending your house is a fast and simple solution to adding new space to your house.
-There is a range of traditional house extensions, modern house extensions and contemporary house extensions.
-The biggest point of house extensions is that you will have extra space at your property and that is a big plus.
+The drab, dull, boxy extensions of the 80's and 90's are a thing of the past and homeowners now have an abundance of amazing styles to choose from.
+Combine an extension with a home refurbishment and you can create an entirely bespoke home where you are able to select everything from the internal layout to the finishing touches.
+The selection is vast from traditional house extensions, modern house extensions and contemporary house extensions there truly is an ideal solution to suit every home and every homeowner.
 The house extension can be made and tailored to your needs, we can add as much lighting as you need or build new space for a big kitchen or dining room.

 House Extension Design and Build in London, United Kingdom

 Options range from flat roofs, glass roofs to pitched and gable roofs, there are different types of extensions that can be created: